 SMUS Botswana is one of the lead partners of the Global Center of Spatial Methods for Urban Sustainability (GCSMUS) based at the University of Botswana (UB) in Botswana.
 To implement the Actions of the GCSMUS in Botswana from 2020 to 2024, the University of Botswana (UB) and the Technical University of Berlin (TU Berlin) have signed a five-year partnership and cooperation.

-GCSMUS, funded by the German Federal Ministry for Economic Cooperation and Development through the DAAD Exceed program – “Higher Education Excellence in Development Cooperation—EXCEED”, is based at the Technische Universität Berlin (TU Berlin, Germany) and is led by Prof. Nina Baur and Prof. Angel Million with three lead partners from Botswana (Prof. Gabriel Faimau), Brazil (Prof. Fraya Frehse) and India (Prof. Gaurav Raheja).
+GCSMUS, funded by the German Federal Ministry for Economic Cooperation and Development through the DAAD Exceed program – “Higher Education Excellence in Development Cooperation—EXCEED”, is based at the Technische Universität Berlin (TU Berlin, Germany) and is led by Prof. Nina Baur and Prof. Angela Million with three lead partners from Botswana (Prof. Gabriel Faimau), Brazil (Prof. Fraya Frehse) and India (Prof. Gaurav Raheja).

 This center endeavours to create a global network of discussions on social science methodology that integrates scholars from the Global South and the Global North through research methodology workshops and a series of international conferences.

 The 1st International and Interdisciplinary Conference on Spatial Methods (SMUS Conference) held

 The “1st International and Interdisciplinary Conference on Spatial Methods” (SMUS Conference) and “1st RC33 Regional Conference – Africa: Botswana” in cooperation with ESA RN21 “Quantitative Methods” was held from the 23rd to 25th September 2021.

 SMUS Botswana Conference offers a platform for scholars to interact with methodologists from various disciplines around the world and to deepen discussions with researchers from diverse methodological perspectives.
 Participants had the opportunity to organize sessions on methodological topics of their choice; as well as present their own research to an internal audience and discuss current methodological problems with other scholars.
 It was also through this conference that scholars across the globe had the opportunity to network.

 SMUS Conference Botswana – Action Points of Focus